lordfeck/burnsrv_ts/README.md

 ## functfun/ [partially complete]
 Short for 'Fun with Functions'.
-This can be configured to generate a log table for any given range.
+This can be configured to generate a table of logarithms for any given range.
 The log table can be saved to disk or read from disk into memory.
 The intention is that functfun will hold the values in memory while the memory conditions are adjusted.
 Whence we can observe the effects of approx.